 The imagination of children is without bounds.
 It would be wise for us to nuture this creative drive and ability within them, ourselves, our homes and our schools for building a better world.
-Kids routinly come up with blatantly obvious things we should all be aware of, yet we are sometimes blind to the obvious unless they happen to point it out to us.
+Kids routinely come up with blatantly obvious things we should all be aware of, yet we are sometimes blind to the obvious unless they happen to point it out to us.
 An example of this, was when my 2 year old grandson told me colors talk.
 On the surface, it sounds a bit fantastic, but if you really look and perceive, it is exactly what they do.
-Colors tell us all manner of things, even if we aren't listening.
+Colors tell us all manner of things about beauty, emotions and moods, even if we aren't listening.
 Their vocabulary is quite interesting and huge.
 Just think what the world would be like if colors actually couldn't talk.

 THE FUTURE OF ART IS AMAZING, CREATIVE CHILDREN